spacecatpixel/lokidocs/SNFullGuide.md

 You can run the CLI wallet (Command Line Interface wallet) on any other computer, including your home computer to avoid leaving your wallet on the server.

-However, if you do want to run the CLI wallet on another computer, you will either need to run another daemon on that local machine or by using a remote node (uk.loki.cash:22020, for example), or alternatively if your Service Node is synced up, you could actually use the address of that daemon.
+However, if you do want to run the CLI wallet on another computer, you will either need to run another daemon on that local machine or use a remote node (uk.loki.cash:22020, for example).
+There is also a list of trusted remote nodes in the Loki Project Discord channel under #links-and-resources.
+Alternatively if your Service Node is synced up, you could actually use the address of that daemon.
 When you run 'loki-wallet-cli' locally and wish to use a remote daemon, use the syntax:

 `./loki-wallet-cli --daemon-address <insert address here>`